des4maisons/til/til.md

 # everything else

+* downforeveryoneorjustme.com/<another-url> is a way of checking if another party sees something as being down
 * [Here are the available functions to apply to your datadog metrics](https://docs.datadoghq.com/graphing/miscellaneous/functions/)
 * [Here is the API Specification for creating a datadog